WNBA players will wear special uniforms to "seek justice" for women killed by police and racial violence

 Loeffler, in a letter to Engelbert, said the league should instead place an American flag on jerseys and other team apparel, the Atlanta Journal-Constitution reported.

-The WNBA released a statement from Engelbert following the release of Loeffler's letter.
-"The WNBA is based on the principle of equal and fair treatment of all people and we, along with the teams and players, will continue to use our platforms to vigorously advocate for social justice," Engelbert said in the statement, adding that Loeffler has not served as a governor for the team since October 2019 and is no longer involved in its day-to-day business.
+In a statement, the league's commissioner responded: "The WNBA is based on the principle of equal and fair treatment of all people and we, along with the teams and players, will continue to use our platforms to vigorously advocate for social justice."

 Last month, Loeffler came under fire after she referred to armed protesters who were demonstrating the fatal police shooting of Rayshard Brooks as an example of a "mob rule."
 Protesters had gathered outside the Wendy's where Brooks was killed in Atlanta, CBS Sports reported.